-Emergency Management is a community-wide effort to managing public safety during large scale emergencies and disasters.
+Emergency Management is a community-wide effort to managing public safety during large-scale emergencies and disasters.
 This is done through an organized and structured effort to address:

 Emergency Management involves everyone in Springfield - citizens, families, first responders, municipal government, community groups, the provincial government, and community organizations.
 Everyone has a role to play before, during, and after an emergency.